Lucas-Fer/Lucas-Fer/README.md

 ### Olá, visitante!!
-Meu nome é Lucas Sousa Fernandes 👋
+Eu sou Lucas Sousa Fernandes 👋

 <!--
 **Lucas-Fer/Lucas-Fer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.